 • Oversee administrative assistant staff, including participating in the hiring process

-• Manage payroll, including timecard processing and providing biweekly paychecks to staff members
+• Manage payroll, timecard processing and providing biweekly paychecks to staff members

-• Organize supply orders, including keeping inventory and researching cost management strategies
+• Organize supply orders, keep inventory, and research cost management strategies

 • Send corporate communications, including executive memos and changes to corporate policies